PumpkinPaul/JobApplications/README.md

 # JobApplications

-This project is an experiment trying to create a solution template with Minimal APIs inc (Carter / MediatR) with and some basic UIs using various technologies
+This project is an experiment trying to create a solution template with Minimal APIs inc (Carter / MediatR) and some basic UIs using various technologies

 # Technologies and patterns used